singlestore-labs/singlestoredb-dev-image/README.md

 them in a sandboxed environment for enhanced security.
 It uses a linear memory model and provides hard memory protection boundaries.

 This Docker image has Wasm functions enabled by default.
-You can learn how to compile and load Wasm UDFs and UDAs into SingleStore [on our docs][wasm].
+You can learn how to compile and load Wasm UDFs and UDAs into SingleStore [in our docs][wasm].

 ## How to use Docker volumes for persistent storage?